voucherly/voucherly-docs/docs/guides/resources/payment-gateways/google-pay.md

 Once Google approves your website, you can get the merchant ID and merchant name from your [Google Pay Business Console](https://pay.google.com/business/console/).

-1. Configure the Merchant ID in **Attività > [Gateway di pagamento](https://dashboard.voucherly.it/merchant/payment-gateways)** on the Voucherly Dashboard.
+1. Configure the Merchant ID in **Impostazioni > Pagamenti > [Gateway di pagamento](https://dashboard.voucherly.it/settings/payment/payment-gateways)** on the Voucherly Dashboard.
 Use live environment.
 1. Depending on your PSP, additional steps or configurations may be required.
 Visit the reference documentation for more information.